binhtruong9418/bank-question/README.md

 What is the capital of France?

-A. Paris (Correct)
+A. Paris.

-B. London
+B. London.

-C. Berlin
+C. Berlin.

-D. Rome
+D. Rome.

-ANSWER: A
+ANSWER: A.

 Each question and its answer choices should be on separate lines.
 Use the "Question:" prefix for the question text and "Answer X:" prefix for each answer choice.
 Mark the correct answer with the "(Correct)" suffix.